- How are oral cavity and oropharyngeal cancers treated?

 Targeted therapy for oral cavity and oropharyngeal cancer

-As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-Targeted drugs work differently from standard chemotherapy drugs.
+As researchers have learned more about the changes in cells that cause cancer, they have developed newer drugs that specifically target these changes.
+Targeted drugs work differently from standard chemotherapy (chemo) drugs.
 They often have different (and less severe) side effects.

 Cetuximab (Erbitux®) is a monoclonal antibody (a man-made version of an immune system protein) that targets epidermal growth factor receptor (EGFR), a protein on the surface of certain cells that helps them grow and divide.
 Oral cavity and oropharyngeal cancer cells often have more than normal amounts of EGFR.
 By blocking EGFR, cetuximab can slow or stop cell growth.